-The drive to the canyon includes 3 breathtaking stopping points at Sotol Vista Overlook, Tuff Canyon Overlook, and Mule Ears View Point.
-No need to hike to take full advantage of the views—you simply drive up and get out at all 3 stops.
+The drive to the canyon includes 3 breathtaking stopping points: Sotol Vista Overlook, Tuff Canyon Overlook, and Mule Ears View Point.
+No need to hike to take full advantage of the views—you simply drive up and get out at each stop.
 You can drive directly down to access the canyon, with restrooms and picnic tables available in the parking lot.
-Once there, it is a very short walk down a well-worn path to the mouth of the canyon and the Rio Grande River.
+Once there, it’s a very short walk down a well-worn path to the mouth of the canyon and the Rio Grande River.
 You can set up camp to play on the beach (the river is shallow), or, if you are feeling adventurous, cross the river and hike up into the canyon.

 What to Do Outside of the Park